 - they were born in 1955 or later, and

 The years-of-service pension offers a route to retirement for persons who are not entitled to a full disability pension although their ability to work has been reduced.

 The long, full-time working life (min.
-38 years) of work that requires great effort can include short breaks (max.
-3 years), such as maternity, paternity and parental leaves.
+38 years) of work that requires great effort can include daily allowances for parents for a maximum of three years.

 The condition of 38 years of work that requires great effort is checked based on the data in the registers of the earnings-related pension system and legitimate statements presented by the applicant.
 The application for a years-of-service pension must be submitted within one year from stopping working.

-The years-of-service pension can be granted to persons born between 1955 and 1964r (their retirement age is 63 years or more).
+The years-of-service pension can be granted to persons born between 1955 and 1964 (their retirement age is 63 years or more).
 For those born in 1965 or later, the age limit requirement for the years-of-service pension is linked to life expectancy.
 The first years-of-service pensions were paid out in 2018.
 At the end of 2022, there were 104 years-of-service pension beneficiaries.